lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 #### Main Benefits
 - Local governments (including schools) could gain tens of millions of dollars per year with revenue gains up to a few hundred million dollars per year in future years due to inherited property tax reassessments.
-- More people will buy and sell homes, causing taxes on sale of homes to increase by tens of millions of dollars per year.

 #### Main Costs
 - Tens of thousands of families face higher tax higher property tax per year resulting in hundreds of millions of dollars in additional taxes.
 - Tens of millions of additional dollars per year for counties to pay for staff and computer technology to carry out this proposition.

-*NOTE*: Believe wildfires to be added as a ploy to gain more votes and distract from increased property tax.
+*NOTE*: HITJA believes wildfires fund to be added as a ploy to gain more votes and distract from increased property tax.

 <!-- Later
 ## Perceptions of credibility